vasishth/ExpLing/README.md

       ├── Nicenboim2018CogSci.Rda
       ├── bibcleaned.bib
       ├── README.md
-      ├── bf.rda
-      ├── bfuninf.rda
       ├── figure
       │   ├── unnamed-chunk-11-1.pdf
       │   ├── unnamed-chunk-13-1.pd
       │   ├── unnamed-chunk-6-1.pdf
-      ├── mfull.Rda
-      └── mnull.Rda

 The main file is ExperimentalLinguisticsVasishth.Rnw.
 You will find the R code embedded inside this file.
 The compiled version of this document is the pdf file.
 The .bib file has references used in the paper.
+Compiling the Rnw file can be done within RStudio by pressing the compile pdf button.
+Once the Rnw file is compiled (it will take a while), a .tex file is created.
+You may need to run latex on the resulting .tex file: on the command line, type

+latex ExperimentalLinguisticsVasishth
+bibtex ExperimentalLinguisticsVasishth
+latex ExperimentalLinguisticsVasishth
+latex ExperimentalLinguisticsVasishth

 The data are in the file Nicenboim2018CogSci.Rda.

-The rda files are precomputed data, created to save time.

 The figures directory contains the figures in the paper.